Back from the Dead (film)

-Back from the Dead is a black and white 1957 American horror film produced by Robert Stabler and directed by Charles Marquis Warren for Regal Films.
+Back from the Dead is a 1957 American horror film produced by Robert Stabler and directed by Charles Marquis Warren for Regal Films.
 The film stars Peggie Castle, Arthur Franz, Marsha Hunt, and Don Haggerty.
 The narrative concerns a young woman who, under the influence of a devil cult, is possessed by the spirit of her husband's first wife, who had died six years earlier.
 The screenplay was written by Catherine Turney from her novel The Other One.
 The film was released theatrically on August 12, 1957, by 20th Century Fox on a double bill with The Unknown Terror (also 1957).

 Plot

-A happy vacation along California's rocky coast for a pregnant Mandy Anthony (Peggie Castle), her husband Dick (Arthur Franz) and her sister Kate Hazelton (Marsha Hunt) is ruined when Mandy has a seizure, loses consciousness and miscarries.
-Worse, when she awakens, she says that she is "Felicia" and calls Dick "Dickens."
-A stunned Dick tells an uncomprehending Kate that Felicia was his first wife and Dickens was her pet name for him - and that he's never told Mandy of his first marriage, Dickens or Felicia's death six years earlier!
+A happy vacation along California's rocky coast for a pregnant Mandy Anthony, her husband Dick and her sister Kate Hazelton is ruined when Mandy has a seizure, loses consciousness and miscarries.
+Worse, when she awakens, she says that she is "Felicia" and calls Dick "Dicken."
+A stunned Dick tells an uncomprehending Kate that Felicia was his first wife and Dicken was her pet name for him - and that he's never told Mandy of his first marriage, the name Dicken, nor Felicia's death six years earlier!

 Felicia demands to visit the Bradleys, an elderly couple whom Dick says that Mandy doesn't know.
 They're Felicia's parents.
 She convinces them that she is indeed Felicia, back from the dead.
-Mrs. Bradley (Helen Wallace) is delighted; Mr. Bradley (James Bell) is horrified.
+Mrs. Bradley is delighted; Mr. Bradley is horrified.
 Dick, upset by the reunion, tells Kate that Mrs. Bradley "was a strange, evil woman - Felicia, too" and that he was a fool to not face the truth.
 Meanwhile, Mr. Bradley says to Mrs. Bradley, "God will punish you for this."
 Mrs. Bradley contemptuously replies, "You believe in your god.
 I'll believe in mine."

-Dick invites his friends John Mitchell (Don Haggerty) and Molly Prentiss (Evelyn Scott) to the vacation house for cocktails.
+Dick invites his friends John Mitchell and Molly Prentiss to the vacation house for cocktails.
 Afterwards, Felicia tries to gas Kate in her bedroom - Kate survives when Mandy's voice awakens her - then goes outside and kills their dog, Copper, who loved Mandy but hates Felicia.

-The next day, Kate is at John's house when neighbor Nancy Cordell (Marianne Stewart) drops by.
-She casually tells Kate that she and the Bradleys are members of Maître Victor Renall's (Otto Reichow) devil cult, as was Felicia.
+The next day, Kate is at John's house when neighbor Nancy Cordell drops by.
+She casually tells Kate that she and the Bradleys are members of Maître Victor Renalt's devil cult, as was Felicia.
 Kate expresses an interest and Nancy arranges for Kate to meet Renault.

 Kate tells Renault that Mrs. Bradley has brought Felicia back.
 This angers Renault because, he says, Mrs. Bradley went behind his back.
 After Kate and Nancy leave, Renault gazes lovingly at a photo and murmurs, "Now that you've returned, Felicia, I'll never let you go again."
 He fails to notice that a jealous Nancy has stayed behind and is watching him.